kiyunkim/Note-to-Self/command line/exercises.md

 $ mkdir temp
 $ mkdir temp/'another folder'
 ```
-Use `cd ~` to go back to the home directory and print working directory to check you are at home.
-`mkdir temp` and `mkdir temp/'another folder'` creates the folder 'temp' in the home directory, and the folder 'another folder' inside of the 'temp' folder.
+> `mkdir temp` and `mkdir temp/'another folder'` creates the folder 'temp' in the home directory, and the folder 'another folder' inside of the 'temp' folder.

-### Change directories, list contents of directory
+## Change directories `cd`, list contents of directory `ls`
 ```command
 $ cd temp
 $ pwd